+How do I add PayPal to my SITE123 website?
 Before you can begin accepting payments online, you must verify your information with PayPal and upgrade your account.
 Don't worry; this is completely free, and PayPal only charges minimal transaction fees for businesses.
 You can absorb the costs by incorporating fees into your prices, or you can opt for a premium account that belongs only to the business owner.

+How does PayPal affect my business?
 In addition to securely connecting your bank account with your customers' payments, PayPal increases the likelihood that people will make a payment at all.
-In fact, a year long Nielsen study discovered that PayPal integration increased customer counts by an average of 27 percent, and that customers spent twice as much money on websites that let PayPal handle the checkout.
+In fact, a year-long Nielsen study discovered that PayPal integration increased customer counts by an average of 27 percent and that customers spent twice as much money on websites that let PayPal handle the checkout.

 This business boom probably has a lot to do with the website's widespread visibility, as well as its flexibility in accepting multiple forms of payment.
 For example, users can charge the amount to their credit card, remove it directly from their bank account, or even use digital currency to reimburse you.
 In return, you can immediately access this money and transfer it into your own bank account.